 IP office updates across the Asia-Pacific – Click below to expand

-- Where an applicant cannot carry out an action within time due to the COVID-19 outbreak an extension of time may be available and will be considered on a case by case basis as per the current practice.
+Where extensions longer than 3 months are required, or a request is filed after 31 March 2021, an extension of time may still be available and will be considered on a case by case basis as per the current practice.
 Applicants should note that some time periods cannot be extended.
 Please contact us to check if an extension of time is possible for your application in Australia or New Zealand.
 A Fee waiver may also be requested, depending on circumstances, and will be assessed on a case by case basis.

 Office hearings will not be held in person (unless rescheduled for later in the year).
-For the duration of the COVID-19 situation, there will only be hearings by video conference, telephone or written submissions.
+For the duration of the COVID-19 situation, there will only be hearings by video conference, telephone or written submissions

 Status update of the National Intellectual Property Administration of People’s Republic of China (CNIPA):